melug/Art-Dealer-Challenge/README.md

    I even created Bidder data structure for auction.
 Check that out! it made code very clean.

 ## 2. Abstract the problem as much as possible

-   Let's talk about bidding process in the simulation.
+   Let's talk about implementation of bidding in the simulation.

    Thought process for imperative language could be like this: